“72” Were sent out in Christ name

 by: Patrick Miron

 Luke 10: 1-5 “And after these things the Lord appointed also other seventy-two: and he sent them two and two before his face into every city and place whither he himself was to come.
-And he said to them: The harvest indeed is great, but the laborers are few.
-Pray ye therefore the Lord of the harvest, that he send laborers into his harvest.
+And he said to them: The harvest indeed is great, but the labourers are few.
+Pray ye therefore the Lord of the harvest, that he send labourers into his harvest.
 Go: Behold I send you as lambs among wolves.
 Carry neither purse, nor scrip, nor shoes; and salute no man by the way.
 Into whatsoever house you enter, first say: Peace be to this house.”

 Anytime one encounters a number in the bible, it’s important to ask if the number itself has significance.
 This is based on Jewish Tradition where numbers often have a meaning of their own, known by all, and understood by all for who the teaching or message is immediately intended for.

 “In sacred Scripture numbers usually have more significance than their quantitative indicators.
 More often than not, even when a number is used to indicate a certain quantity, the individual number given may point beyond the numerical value to a symbolic significance.
 At other times the number given is not to be taken literally and may represent an approximate value, a symbolic value, or may represent hyperbole-an exaggerated value.
 For example, the six day period of Creation may not be literal but may represent a symbolic period of time that was perfected on the seventh day when God rested-7 being one of the four “perfect” numbers.
 Or the number of the 144,000 heavenly souls marked with the “seal of the living God” in Revelation chapter 7 may suggest, as Bible scholars both ancient and modern have interpreted it, a number reflecting the symbolic perfection of redeemed man in terms of the “perfect” number 12 which signifies perfection of government in Scripture.
 144,000 is the square of 12.”